 - Once you reach the calculated amount, stop pouring in more money.

 - Every 6 months add some more money in your savings (just to be safer and to keep up with inflation).

-- Sit back and relax as you are now Financially Secured!
+- Sit back and relax as you are now Financially Secure!

-How To Free Up Money To Grow Your Emergency Fund Faster?
+Free Up Money to Grow Your Emergency Fund Faster

 1. Cut your expenses

-Using a Budget Template, analyze all your expenses, then start prioritizing them and cut back on those expenses which seem irrelevant.
+Using a Budget Template, analyze all your expenses, then start prioritizing them and cut back on those expenses that seem irrelevant.
 You will soon notice that a bulk of your expenses are irrelevant.

 Once you identify them, cut them out and you will suddenly have additional money to put in your Emergency pocket.